polymode/polymode/modes/readme.md

       chunkmode and is stored in a buffer-local variable `pm/chunkmode`.
 There are several types of chunkmode objects.
 See [hierarchy](#class-hierarchy) below.
- - *hostmodes* and *innermodes* Chunkmodes could be classified into host and inner chunkmodes (hostmodes and innermodes in short).
+ - **hostmodes** and **innermodes** Chunkmodes could be classified into host and inner chunkmodes (hostmodes and innermodes in short).
 In the above example org chunkmode is a hostmode and emacs-lisp chunkmode is an innermode.

-It is worth emphasizing the distinctions between `chunks` and `chunkmodes`.
-Chunks are fragments of text and there might be multiple chunks of the same type in the buffer.
-In contrast, there is only one chunkmode of some specific type and multiple chunks of the same type share this chunkmode.

 It is easy to think of the chunkmodes as inter-weaved threads.
 Host chunkmode is a stretched canvas.
 Each inner chunkmode is a thread weaved into the hostmode.
 Visible fragments of the each thread are chunks.

+In light of the above metaphor, it is worth emphasizing the distinctions between `chunks` and `chunkmodes`.
+Chunks are fragments of text and there might be multiple chunks of the same type in the buffer.
+In contrast, there is only one chunkmode of some specific type and multiple chunks of this type "share" this chunkmode.

 ## Class Hierarchy